joyellealina/VRGame/README.md

 ***Merge Conflicts***

 Upon completing work on seperate branches, we ran into several issues when trying to merge everything into the master branch.
 Various scene aspects such as models, scripts and settings were not present.
 We were able to successfully merge one development branch into master by accepting all of the development branch changes since the master was a bare scene.
+To avoid future issues, we had to carefully commit and push our work, making sure to not work on the same thing or wait until something was completely done before moving onto the next feature.

 ***Use of Free Models and Aspects***